Skip to main content

 • Peaceful garden for unwinding

-• Daily rotating breakfast basket delivered to your door
+• A rotating breakfast basket arrives at your door each morning, wellness shot included

 • 24/7 coffee and tea are available in the dining room